lets-release/lets-release/plugins/github/README.md

 - [`public_repo`][] for a public repository

 _Note on GitHub Actions:_ You can use the default token which is provided in the secret _GITHUB_TOKEN_.
-However, releases done with this token will NOT trigger release events to start other workflows.
+However, releases published with this token will NOT trigger release events to start other workflows.
 If you have actions that trigger on newly created releases, please use a generated token for that and store it in your repository's secrets (any other name than _GITHUB_TOKEN_ is fine).